US bonds, REITs & gold for Indian investors: worth it?

 There are also several Indian gold investment vehicles:

 - Sovereign Gold Bonds (SGBs): government-issued, redeemable in gold value, 2.5% annual interest, capital gains tax-free if held to maturity.
+Note: the government stopped issuing fresh SGB tranches (the last was Feb 2024) and has confirmed no new tranches, so SGBs are now only buyable on the secondary market — existing bonds remain valid and tax-free at maturity.

 - Indian gold ETFs (e.g., HDFC Gold ETF): listed on NSE, trade in INR, expense ratios ~0.5%.